 —The Hon.
 Ginette Petitpas Taylor, Minister of Health

 This week the Government of Canada is pleased to announce the membership of new Scientific Advisory Committee on Health Products for Women.
 The chair and nine core committee members come from across Canada and represent a wealth of knowledge, skills, and expertise.
-Health Canada will continue to seek additional expert input and consult ad-hoc members as needed to address key technical questions on specific topics, will also continue to work with all provinces and territories and other government partners on a regular basis.
+Health Canada will continue to seek additional expert input and consult ad-hoc members as needed to address key technical questions on specific topics.
+They will also continue to work with all provinces and territories and other government partners on a regular basis.